macquaisie/excel_splitter/README.md

 # excel_splitter
-Python web application to split excel files to the chunks desired.
+Python web application to split excel files to the chunks desired and ready for download